bwanicur/middlepathdevelopment/_posts/2018-01-06-solving-schema-bloat-with-jsonb.md

 Schema Bloat:  The act of adding more and more non-essential columns to a database table in order solve problems for a limited group of your application’s users.

-“Table Bloat” would probably make more sense, however, the term “table bloat” has a specific [meaning](https://dba.stackexchange.com/questions/126258/what-is-table-bloating-in-databases).
+“Table Bloat” would probably make more sense, however, the term “table bloat” has a specific <a href="https://dba.stackexchange.com/questions/126258/what-is-table-bloating-in-databases" target="_blank">meaning</a>.
 So we will stick with “schema bloat” for the remainder of this article.

 ## Schema Bloat
 Typically there is a central table for an application - often _users_ or _companies_ or something similar.
 The schema bloat problem typically happens when the following occurs: